data-apis/scipy-2023-presentation/paper.rst

 used factorization technique, for both classification and data projection.

-Refactoring the LDA implementation was illustrative in several respects, as demonstrated in the following code snippet showing source code modifications:
+Refactoring the LDA implementation was illustrative in several respects, as demonstrated in the following code snippet showing source code modifications [#]_:

+.. [#] Source code modifications reflect those required for NumPy version 1.24.3 and Python array API standard version 2022.12.

 .. code:: diff
    :linenos: